vfarah-if/localkubekindexercise/learn-scaling.md

      ❯ helm upgrade search ./search
      ```

-  3. Setup argo so that deploying it makes it regenerate

-  4. Make sure you have logging in the application to understand that you are deploying the latest

-  5. Use tools to make things easier for your self and try to simplify the process to one click if possible
+  3. Use tools to make things easier for your self and try to simplify the process to one click if possible

+     - Use k9s to show argo or view windows as argo bottles

 ## Conclusion

 This exercise was to help me scale up my project locally to get some timings and see if it was all working.
 This really helped me refresh stuff I forgot or didn't know.
-When I started scaling up, argo became very useless so I would stick with not using Argo and just use k9s - less clumsy
+When I started scaling up, Argo crashed and could not deal with kind loads, so I would stick with not using Argo and just use k9s - less clumsy with load.